BenedictIrwin/OSM/README.md

 Average R2 = 0.78675246513352

 Some of the assays are to be trusted much more than others.
+Can't really comment on how well this model will work for the test compounds.
+It might depend on a few factors such as overlap of chemical space, whether my processing of the file was correct etc. Let's see what happens.